MoOx/postcss-cssnext/README.md

 ### Bonus features

+_<small>The features below are considered as bonus since it's totally not related to CSS specs</small>._

 * `@import` inline local files and modules - `node_modules` or `web_modules` ([⇗](https://github.com/postcss/postcss-import)) to output a bundled CSS file.
 * minification is available ([⇗](https://github.com/hail2u/node-csswring)) if you want to compress the output for production.